tolgaerdonmez/project-chef-templates/README.md

 ### init

-An index.ts is required for this directory, the default export of this index.ts file is ran while creating your boilerplate in the cli.
+An index.js is required for this directory, the default export of this index.js file is ran while creating your boilerplate in the cli.
+The init files index.js needs to be in es5 format.

 I used this to ran commands like create-react-app, gatsby-cli and nextjs.
 You can adjust it to your own needs.